FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Introduction

 \subsection{Problem}

-H. Helmholtz proposed that the ill-posed problem of producing reliable perception from fuzzy signals can be solved through the process of "unconscious inference" (\textbf{Helmholtz Hypothesis}) \cite{GHatfield2002}.
+H. Helmholtz proposed that the ill-posed problem of producing reliable perception from fuzzy signals can be solved through the process of ``unconscious inference'' (the \textbf{Helmholtz Hypothesis}) \cite{GHatfield2002}.
 This theory implies that human vision is incomplete and that details are inferred by the unconscious mind to create a complete image.
-That is, our perception system can also integrate the fuzzy evidence received from the senses into the situation based on its own environmental model.
+That is, our perception system can also integrate the fuzzy evidence received from the senses into the situation based on its own environmental~model.

 Let $p(\bm{u}|\bm{f};\bm{\alpha})$ be a probabilistic distribution for feature representations $\bm{u}$ of the source image $\bm{f}$.
 The prior probability of $\bm{u}$ can be modeled as the multivariate normal distribution.
-In general, $\bm{u}$ can be extracted from a given image $\bm{f}$ by optimizing the MAP (Maximum A Posterior) estimation as
+In~general, $\bm{u}$ can be extracted from a given image $\bm{f}$ by optimizing the maximum a posteriori (MAP) estimation as